Summer, 2026

 disability prevents using these devices appropriate accommodation may be made.

-A person with a disability can be asked to remove his service animal from the premises if: (1) the dog is out of control and the handler does not take effective action to control it or (2) the dog is not housebroken.
+A person with a disability can be asked to remove his service animal from the premises if: (1) the dog is out of control and the handler does not take effective action to control it or (2) the dog is not housebroken and/or the handler does not clean up after defecation on park property.

 When there is a legitimate reason to ask that a service animal be removed, staff must offer the person with the disability the opportunity to obtain goods or services without the animal’s presence.